Sakshi-1234/ECommerce_Task_Updated/README.md

 Also, add very short info for the following to your `README`:

 - Describe all the application functionalities:
-      The web app has the following functionality:
+      -The web app has the following functionality:
-        1)It has login page
+        -1)It has login page
-        2)Users can view the products and add the products to the cart 3)User can view the cart,edit the cart i.e clear cart,reduce items,increase items 4)Total amount is displayed at the bottom of the cart
+        -2)Users can view the products and add the products to the cart -3)User can view the cart,edit the cart i.e clear cart,reduce items,increase items -4)Total amount is displayed at the bottom of the cart
 - Are there any improvements you could make to your submission?
       Yes
         1)Responsive design: Ensure the website works seamlessly on various devices and screen sizes.